 Rosemary Beach beach cottages

-Stays in Rosemary Beach
+Quick stats about vacation rentals in Rosemary Beach

 Your guide to Rosemary Beach

-All about Rosemary Beach
+All About Rosemary Beach

 European colonial architecture meets Florida beach vacation in the charming South Walton planned community of Rosemary Beach, where the sand is fluffy white, the green spaces are plentiful, and the dining scene is top notch.
 Elegant homes sometimes feature carriage houses, and are linked by a winding network of cobblestone paths and wood-plank boardwalks illuminated by gas-lit lanterns.